Are Potatoes Healthy? Here’s What Registered Dietitians Say

 And yet in these carb-conscious times, many people are afraid to go anywhere near them.
 Thanks to the keto diet and other low-carb plans, the tuber’s rep keeps plummeting.

-The thing is, they’re really healthy depending on how you prepare them.
+But are they really that bad for you?
 “I’m a potato lover,” says Lisa Young, RDN, an adjunct professor of nutrition at New York University and author of Finally Full, Finally Slim.
 “The vegetable contains an array of nutrients—including the antioxidant vitamin C, fiber, and potassium.
 They get a bad rap because they are a starchy carbohydrate, which many people incorrectly think leads to weight gain.”

 The veggie’s color doesn’t help its cause.”It’s a white vegetable, and there is a continued nutrition myth that any white food is bad for you,” says Allison Knott, RDN, a New York City board-certified specialist in sports dietetics.
 “Potatoes in their most natural form have no fat, no added sugar, and are very low in sodium.”